 For the remainder of this section (and for the results in Fig. 7), we choose the parameters of motion so that the system is either in regime VI (catastrophic) or VII (H-stable) as defined in (D'Orsogna et al., 2006), with the swarms flocking naturally in VII, and in VI due to the velocity alignment term C_o in Eq.
 11. Under these regimes, D and l stabilize after a transient period, so for the purposes of this section we will consider them to be constant in time.
-In such a stable swarm, agents are uniformly distributed in space, so that the swarm diameter D and inter-agent length l are related geometrically as follows: since the area occupied by a single agent in the swarm is $A_a \approx \pi l^2/4$ and
+In such a stable swarm, agents are uniformly distributed in space along a hexagonal pattern, so that the swarm diameter D and inter-agent length l are related geometrically as follows: since the area occupied by a single agent in the swarm is $A_a \approx \pi l^2/4$ and the total swarm area is $A_s = \pi D^2/4 \approx NA_a$, then